-SHORT BIO: Baruch Porras-Hernandez is a Pushcart Prize nominated writer, performer and standup comedian, named one of the 13 Top Bay Area Writers to Watch in 2016 by 7×7 Magazine in San Francisco.
-You can find his writing published online, in journals, and several anthologies, he was named a Lambda Literary Poetry Fellow in 2014, and a Lambda Literary Playwriting Fellow in 2016.
-He’s been featured in Writers with Drinks, has performed several times with Radar Productions, LitQuake, and is a winner of Literary Death Match, Write Club, The Moth, and Muni Diaries.
-As a coimc he’s featured at Tourettes Without Regrets, ManHaters, Marga Gomez’s NYE Comedy Fiesta and all over the Bay Area.
-He’s working on several play commissions and is a recipient of grants from the San Francisco Arts Commission, REGEN Artist Fund, and the Creative Work Fund.
-He is The Voice of Shipwreck SF Fan Fiction Competition and Podcast and regularly hosts literary shows with KQED.
-He is the founder and head organizer for ¿Donde Esta Mi Gente? created in part by a grant from Galerìa de la Raza.
-He was born in Toluca, Mexico and grew up in Albany, California.
+SHORT BIO: Baruch Porras-Hernandez is a writer, performer and standup comedian, named one of the 13 Bay Area Writers to Watch in 2016 by 7×7 Magazine.
+You can find his writing published with Sibling Rivalry Press, The Tusk, Foglifter and many more.
+He was named a Lambda Literary Poetry Fellow in 2014, and a Lambda Literary Playwriting Fellow in 2016.
+He’s been featured in Writers with Drinks, Radar Productions, LitQuake, is a two-time winner of Literary Death Match, winner of SF Write Club, The Moth, BawdyStorytelling, Muni Diaries and is a two-time nominee for the Pushcart Prize.
+As a comic he’s featured at Tourettes Without Regrets, ManHaters, Marga Gomez’s NYE Comedy Fiesta and all over the Bay Area.
+He is a recipient of grants from the San Francisco Arts Commission, REGEN Artist Fund, and the Creative Work Fund.
+He is The Voice of Shipwreck SF monthly Fan Fiction Competition and Podcast and regularly hosts live shows with KQED.
+He is the founder and head organizer for ¿Donde Esta Mi Gente?.
+This summer he will be a Resident Artist at the Berkeley Rep Ground Floor Summer Residency Lab.
+He is originally from Toluca, Mexico and lives in San Francisco.

 For bookings please contact him at firstname.lastname@example.org